garfix/nligems/doc/features/pragmatic analysis.md

 Can the system handle sentences where one or more words or phrases have been left out, because they can be filled in.

 https://en.wikipedia.org/wiki/Ellipsis_(linguistics)

-## Context-dependent answers

-Questions and answers may depend on the context in which they were given.
-An input of "yes" is only meaningful of a pending question.

 ## Idioms